 Renal Ultrasound Anatomy

 The kidney is a bean-shaped organ, which has usually a smooth convex lateral organ boundary.
 The renal parenchyma is homogeneously hypoechoic, sometimes the medullary pyramids are somewhat less echogenic than the cortex.
 The surrounding fat tissue and the pyelocaliceal system with parapelvic fat is hyperechoic.
-Medial to the pyelocaliceal system, sections of the great vessels are visible.
+Medial to the pyelocaliceal system, sections of the great vessels and the psoas muscle are visible.

 Doppler-Sonography of the Renal Vessels